jillb/WordPress-Diverse-Speaker-Workshop/README.md

 > ***Facilitator** - Proceed to next slide, Have a theme*

 Give your slides a theme.
-It could be that you illustrate all your points with lolcats, or that they all use the same background and typography.
+It could be that you illustrate all your points with cat memes, or that they all use the same background and typography.
 Whatever it is, having a visually unified deck makes all the difference.